pellekrogholt/scala3-interop-scala2-with-scanamo/README.md

 [error]     deriveDynamoFormat[FoobarSemiAutoDerivation]
 ```

-Semi auto derivation turned out to work well `.cross(CrossVersion.for2_13Use3)` on all the packages pinned out in use.
+Semi auto derivation turned out to work well using `.cross(CrossVersion.for2_13Use3)` on all the packages pinned out in use.